JuliaPlots/PlotDocs.jl/docs/tutorial.md

 plot(df, :a, [:b :c]) # x = :a, y = [:b :c].
 Notice this is two columns!
 ```

-Notice there's not much you have to do here: a type recipe is a way of
+Notice there's not much you have to do here: a user recipe is a way of
 translating a Julia type to plotting data, and all of the commands from before
 (attributes, series types, etc.) will still work on this data: